mksipe/mksipe/posts/passsettings.md

 The UMASK should also be changed in the /etc/rc.d/rc file as well

+#### Setting Encryption Method

+You can manually set the encryption method in login.defs.

+`ENCRYPT_METHOD SHA512`

+You can also set the miniumum rounds of that specific method.

+`SHA_CRYPT_MIN_ROUNDS 65536`

 ### Setting Password Complexity with PAM

 You can also specify specific requirements with PAM to only allow passwords that have particular characters in them.